Catalytic Coagulation: Catalytic Coagulation

-Suppose now that merging of two clusters can occur only in the presence of a catalyst according to the reaction $\{i\} \oplus [i] \oplus [j] \longrightarrow \{i\} + [i + j]$.
+A variety of catalytic reaction schemes have been proposed and investigated in the context building the complex molecules of living systems~\cite{eigen1971selforganization,kauffman1971cellular,gilbert1986origin,Nowak08,Nowak09,Steen17,tkachenko2018onset,hordijk2019history,hilhorst}.
+These models typically invoke some type of constraint in which the size or composition of the catalyst matches, in some way, with the reactants so as to facilitate a reaction.
+For example, Ref.~\cite{Steen17} proposed the catalytic reaction scheme $\{i+j\}\oplus [i]\oplus [j] \to \{i+j\}\oplus [i+j]$, i.e., the catalyst mass equals the sum of the two reactant masses.
+By construction, it is not possible to generate clusters whose masses exceed the largest mass in the initial state.
+Thus it is necessary to augment this scheme with additional processes, as in~\cite{Steen17}, to have continuous evolution.
+The reaction process that we investigate $\{i\} \oplus [i] \oplus [j] \longrightarrow \{i\} + [i + j]$, has the advantage of leading to continuous evolution starting from the monodisperse monomer-only initial condition without the need to invoke additional reaction channels.

 We initially assume that the rate of each of these reactions is independent of the reactant masses and we set all reaction rates to 1.
 The time evolution of the cluster densities now obey